-She has an M.Div from Baptist Theological Seminary at Richmond (U.S.) as well as an M.Phil in Conflict Transformation and Reconciliation and a Ph.D. in Theology from Trinity College, University of Dublin.
+She has lived and worked in the U.S., Bosnia, Croatia, and Northern Ireland and has an M.Div from Baptist Theological Seminary at Richmond (U.S.) as well as an M.Phil in Conflict Transformation and Reconciliation and a Ph.D. in Theology from Trinity College, University of Dublin (Ireland).

 Safeguarding the Stranger: An Abrahamic Theology and Ethic of Protective Hospitality

 What does it mean to practice "protective hospitality"?
 In our current political climate, opportunities are available to change the paradigm by welcoming and protecting the threatened other.
 This session (available from one hour to a whole day) looks at the Abrahamic traditions (Judaism, Christianity, and Islam), their prophetic heritage of resistance, and their theological and ethical imperatives to provide protective hospitality as a valuable, yet neglected, commonality upon which cooperative, shared belief and action could be built.

 #MeToo Jesus: Why Naming Jesus as a Victim of Sexual Abuse Matters